Community Keyboards – featuring all that’s best from the King of Instruments.

 About Community Keyboards and Ian Wolstenholme

-I won’t bore you with a life story (but if I must, there’s a full biography!) but for the past year, my latest venture has been “Community Keyboards”, a weekly hour-long programme (actually two new editions per month) containing music and conversation on Oldham Community Radio 99.7FM.
+I won’t bore you with a life story (but if I must, there’s a full biography!) but my latest venture has been “Community Keyboards”, a weekly hour-long programme (actually two brand new editions per month) containing music and conversation on Oldham Community Radio 99.7FM.
 Being a community broadcaster, our transmitted signal is devised primarily to target the Oldham area; in truth, we have many listeners who can receive the station and its programmes across several parts of Greater Manchester and beyond.

 Our programmes – including Community Keyboards – are available as a listen again option on the Oldham Community Radio website – and for ease, the entire back catalogue of Community Keyboards editions are available here or by visiting the “Editions” link in the menu.